Farooq-azam-khan/Deep_Machine_Learning/README.md

 # Deep Learning and Machine Learning Library
-Here is the tutorial for Deep Learning and Machine Learning.
-This repository requires `python 3 64-bit`.
+- to get an extensive overwiew of the tools used, reference: https://github.com/Farooq-azam-khan/sklearn-datascience.git

 ## 0. Setup
 Follow these instruction so that you can use this repository:
-1. Launch a python virtual environment by typing `virtualenv [env_name]`.
+1. Launch a python virtual environment by typing `pipenv shell`.
-    - If you do not have virtualenv use: `pip3 install virtualenv`.
+    - If you do not have virtualenv use: `pipenv install`.
-2. Once it is setup activate the virtual environment by typing: `Scripts\activate`
+2. Once it is setup activate the virtual environment by typing: `pipenv shell`
     - This way the python modules installed on your computer will not affect your moduels in this virtual environment nor will they be affected.
 3. Download the zip file and extract the `src\` file and the `requirements.txt` file in to the virtuelenv directory.
 4. Install the required python packages from requirements.txt.
 This following code will install all of the requirements: `pip3 install -r requirements.txt`.